Ship Shape and Bristol Fashion: Finding Ancestors in the Bristol Area

 For several centuries Bristol was England's second city, its prosperity built on the trans-Atlantic and slave trades.
 As the metropolis of the West, the city attracted many poor migrants from the rural hinterlands, Wales and Ireland.
 The size of the city, population mobility and poverty, combined with strong nonconformity and records in three archives make Bristol research challenging.

 There are no special entry requirements and you do not need to be a Member of the Society of Genealogists.
 This talk is for anyone who is tracing their family ancestors.
-Expect a friendly atmosphere, an expert tutor and lots of detail.
+Expect a friendly atmosphere, an expert speaker and lots of detail.

 Thursday 11 February 14.00 - 15.00 UK time